aubema/lancube/README.md

 ## Generate discrete lights inventory from the Lancube
 The script lancube_inventory.py genereate a discreate light source inventory from the data scanned.

-The script automatically correct abberrant and imprecise data by looking atthe following items
+The script automatically correct abberrant and imprecise data by looking at the following items
   * Disconection from the GPS
   * Sensors with overexpose values
   * Distance between two measures